Lab Contract

 2. FILE STORAGE

 i.
-Google Drive: Ordering, animal inventory, antibody inventory
+Google Drive: Ordering, animal inventory, antibody inventory, round table slides

 ii.
 One Drive: Files pertaining to individual research projects (shared with people working on the project), data sharing, processed data (might benefit other’s analysis)